Types of Plans

 with Social Security, resulting in larger contributions for higher paid

-Age-Weighted Profit Sharing Plans: Profit sharing plans may also use an age-weighted allocation formula
+Profit sharing plans may also use an age-weighted allocation formula that

-that takes into account each employee's age and compensation.
-This
+takes into account each employee's age and compensation.
+This formula results in

-More and more employees perceive 401(k) plans as a valuable benefit
+More and more employees view 401(k) plans as a valuable benefit which

-which have made them the most popular retirement plans today.
+has made them the most popular type of retirement plan today.
 Employees

 can benefit from a 401(k) plan even if the employer makes no

 contribution.
-Employees voluntarily elect to make pre-tax contributions
+Employees can voluntarily elect to make pre-tax

-additional "catch-up contributions" up to an annual maximum limit
+to make additional "catch-up" contributions, up to an annual maximum

 The employer will often match some portion of the amount deferred by

-the employee to encourage greater employee participation, i.e., 25%
+the employee in order to encourage greater employee participation (e.g.,

-type of profit sharing plan, profit sharing contributions may be made in
+is a type of profit sharing plan, profit sharing contributions may be

-addition to or instead of matching contributions.
-Many employers offer
+made in addition to, or instead of, matching contributions.
+Many

-employees the opportunity to take hardship withdrawals or borrow from
+employers offer employees the opportunity to take hardship withdrawals

 Employee and employer matching contributions are subject to special